 - Personal Goals – Clear Steps to Fulfillment and Growth

-In closing, sometimes time wasters are a bad thing and as long as you identify that there’s a problem, you can figure out a way to fix it.
+Sometimes time wasters are a bad thing and as long as you identify that there’s a problem, you can figure out a way to fix it.
 If you’re always feeling rushed, unsuccessful, unaccomplished, or you’re looking to make changes in your life or you work then the best time to get started is now!

 There are plenty of resources out there to help you work through these challenging time wasters and prevent you from falling back into old habits.
 If you’ve read through this article, you’ve already taken the first step towards success!